-Our thanks to Russell Hutton for allowing reproduction of his Cultural Notes first published in the NZ Internet Orchid Review (ed.
-Nick Miller).
-Please remember these notes are a guide only, as seasons change and temperatures vary considerably down the length and across the breadth of New Zealand.
+As well, we are delighted to reproduce the Cultural Notes of Russell Hutton that first appeared in the NZ Internet Orchid Review (ed.
+Nick Miller) – the links to the quarterly notes are at the bottom of this page, along with a cultural guide to Miltoniopsis in New Zealand by Allan Watson.
+Thanks to Russell and Allan for their permission to publish their work here.
+Please remember the notes are a guide only, as seasons change and temperatures vary considerably down the length and across the breadth of New Zealand.

 Orchids grown on mounts or in baskets will need watering more often.
 A good rule of thumb is: If in doubt during the warmer months DO!
 If in doubt during the cooler months DON’T!